balinenidileep/frappe-v15/Website-Development-Guide.md

 ## Assets

 Keep your assets organized in your app's `public/` directory.
+You can access your assets using the directory: `/assets/paralogic_web/...`.
+For example to access your file `public/logo/logo.png`, in your browser it will be accessible by the URL `/assets/paralogic_web/logo/logo.png`

-You can access your assets using the directory: `/assets/paralogic_home/...` Always use absolute URLs for linking your assets or web pages starting with `/`.
-For example `/assets/paralogic_home/logo/logo.png` instead of `assets/paralogic_home/logo/logo.png`
+Always use absolute URLs for linking your assets or web pages starting with `/`.
+For example `/assets/paralogic_web/logo/logo.png` instead of `assets/paralogic_web/logo/logo.png`

 * public/images/
 * public/images/logo/...